20squares/blog/_posts/2025-04-15-lido-dual-governance.md

 **Enter the Dual Governance Mechanism:**
 This new iteration gives stakers a direct role in protocol governance by allowing them to block DAO decisions and act as a negotiation channel between stakers and the DAO.
 It’s designed to safeguard (w)stETH holders from harmful proposals while maintaining the integrity of the protocol.

 We were tasked with analyzing the proper working of the mechanism.
-Which to a large degree means to check the incentives of the different stakeholders involved.
+This to a large degree means checking the incentives of the different stakeholders involved.

 For the game theoretic analysis we have used our own tooling - compositional game theory.
 Compositional game theory is both a formal language as well as a programming language implemented in our own [stack](https://github.com/CyberCat-Institute/open-game-engine).

 In the following, we will illustrate the usage of the tool for analyzing the mechanism.
 And what can be learned from this analysis.
 We will only highlight one aspect - the subtle role of coordination.
 The whole report and further analyses can be found [here](https://github.com/20squares/dual-governance-public).

 While it is possible to skim along and understand the gist of the model, if you want to understand the details of the model code, we assume a basic understanding of our tooling.
 We have two previous posts detailing it: [A software engine for game theoretic modelling](https://statebox.org/blog/compositional-game-engine/) and [A software engine for game theoretic modelling part 2](https://cybercat.institute/2022/06/24/a-software-engine-for-game-theoretic-modelling-part-2/).
-These post contain further pointers to background material.
+These posts contain further pointers to background material.

 Before we dive into the details of our analysis, it’s important to highlight an essential aspect of our modeling approach.
 Our model is constructed directly from the protocol specification rather than the deployed contracts.
 This intentional choice ensures that the mechanism adheres to its intended economic principles while also opening up a valuable opportunity: integrating the actual contract code into the model.
 Such an integration would allow us to run the model in parallel with the live codebase, ensuring consistency between design and implementation without rewriting the model.
 We will come back this as aspect at the very end.